Parsa-Ardakani/Solving-Soduko-With-nbyn-Boxes-and-nbyn-Cells/README.md

 	and the second one is for the number of cells in a column

+**2. Sudoku_box:**

-2. Sudoku_box ──────> It is a 2-dimensional list to store the
-    number of boxes in our sudoku.
+	It is a 2-dimensional list to store the number of boxes in our sudoku.
 The elements will be received by user.
 The First room is for the number of boxes in a row and the second one is for the number of boxes in a column

+**3. Possible_Numbers:**

-3. Possible_Numbers ──────> This list stores all allowed numbers.
+	This list stores all allowed numbers.
 	for example if each box has 4 cells, the possible numbers are 1, 2, 3, and 4.
 If there is 5 cells, they are 1, 2, 3, 4, and 5.

+**4. Sudoku:**

-4. Sudoku ──────> "Sudoku" receive the data of each cell as a list. it can be a number or if it is a empty cell user should write
+	"Sudoku" receive the data of each cell as a list. it can be a number or if it is a empty cell user should write
 	0. Then it is converted to an array and then a 3D array that represents the Sudoku.
 This 3D array contains 3 major parts.
 In order:
 		a.
 Height of Sudoku: number of boxes in a column.
 		b.
 Length of Sudoku: number of boxes in a row.
 		c.
 Total Cells of a Box of the Sudoku: total number of cells in a box.

+**5. Total_rows:**

-5. Total_rows  ──────> It stors the number of cell in a column of the sudoku
+	It stors the number of cell in a column of the sudoku

+**6. i:**

-6. i ──────> This variable is used for iteration and it is public
+	This variable is used for iteration and it is public

+**7. i_box_length**

-7. i_box_length ──────> It is used for iteration to reach to the number of boxes in a row.
+	It is used for iteration to reach to the number of boxes in a row.

+**8. i_box_height:**

-8. i_box_height ──────> It is used for iteration to reach to the number of boxes in a column.
+	It is used for iteration to reach to the number of boxes in a column.

+**9. i_cell_length:**

-9. i_cell_length ──────> It is used for iteration to reach to the number of cells in a row of each box.
+	It is used for iteration to reach to the number of cells in a row of each box.

+10. i_cell_height:
-10. i_cell_height ──────> It is used for iteration to reach to the number of cells in a column of each box.
+	It is used for iteration to reach to the number of cells in a column of each box.

 11. cell_pos ──────> Its full name is cell_position.
 This is used to store the position of the empty cell.
 Its type is 'List' and has three elements.